In-band on-channel: DRM

-While it is not backwardly compatible with existing FM receiver equipment, with broadcasts digitally encoded using HE-AAC or xHE-AAC, this ability to operate within the internationally agreed FM spectrum of 88-108 MHz makes DRM a viable candidate for future adoption when countries begin to switch off their analogue broadcasts.
+Like HD Radio, it can be backwards compatible with existing FM receiver equipment receiving the analog signal, with side-band broadcasts digitally encoded using HE-AAC or xHE-AAC received on compatible devices, this ability to operate within the internationally agreed FM spectrum of 88-108 MHz makes DRM a viable candidate for future adoption if countries begin to eliminate their analog broadcasts.

 AM methods

 HD Radio Broadcasting

 iBiquity also created a mediumwave HD Radio system for AM, which is the only system approved by the Federal Communications Commission for digital AM broadcasting in the United States.
 The HD Radio system employs use of injected digital sidebands above and below the audible portion of the analog audio on the primary carrier.
 This system also phase modulates the carrier in quadrature and injects more digital information on this phase-modulated portion of the carrier.
 It is based on the principle of AM stereo where it puts a digital signal where the C-QUAM system would put the analog stereo decoding information.